Shantou Yuhuai Senior High School: Before the Founding of the PRC

 In 1877, British missionary John Campbell built a school building, which could accommodate dozens of students.
 This was the predecessor of Yu Huai middle school.

 In 1913, they chose another place in Shantou to build a new school building, the building could accommodate about sixty students.

 In 1925, Yuhuai Senior High School was closed.

 In 1929, Yuhuai Senior High School opened, and appointed Chen Zelin as president.

 In 1947, Chen Zelin went to America, and Zhuo Xiaoliang was the acting president.
 After a summer of hard work, the number of students was one thousand and one hundred, and the number of teachers was about sixty.

 After the Founding of the PRC

 In 1953, Yuhuai Senior High School was changed its name to Shantou No.3 Senior High School.

-In 1985, the school held an important meeting, and the people all agreed to resume the name" Yuhuai Senior High School".
-From then on, Yuhuai Senior High School opened a new page of its history.
+In 1985, the school held a meeting where it was agreed to resume the name Yuhuai Senior High School.